South Auckland Cycleways

 Can I cycle it?

-Yes — it’s a shared walk and cycle path with a sealed/crushed-rock surface, suitable for most bikes.
+Yes.
+It is a shared path with a sealed and crushed-rock surface suitable for most bikes.

 Where do I park?